 For Atlas Obscura & Gastro Obscura (You can see all of my stories for Atlas here.)

-On a tribe of pacifist people on the edge of the world; on the academic who believed there was more to the story of homosexuality in the ancient church; on the OZ magazine obscenity trial; on Victorian cards for flirting.
+On a failed attempt to build a gay village in the desert; on a tribe of pacifist people on the edge of the world; on the academic who believed there was more to the story of homosexuality in the ancient church; on the OZ magazine obscenity trial; on Victorian cards for flirting.

 On kiddie pools full of kimchi; on a quest for an erstwhile banana; on New York’s bagel famines; on the diets of the WWII Women’s Army Corps, the Knights Templar, ninjas and sumo wrestlers; on the court case that killed the ladies’ menu; on the lost lingo of ‘soda jerks’.